michal-kubicki/04-devops-aws-packer-terraform/README.md

 }
 ```

 There is a working example included in the `terraform` directory.
-If you build an AMI first, Terraform will look it up automatically.
+If you build the AMI first, Terraform will look it up automatically.